 - Room Temperature Cream Cheese – Cream cheese should always be at room temperature to ensure a consistent creamy texture.
 I find I get the best results if I leave my cream cheese out overnight.

 - Whole Fat Cream Cheese – Cheesecake tastes best with regular cream cheese.

 - Cupcake Liners – Mini cheesecakes are perfect, as long as you use cupcake liners.
 If you do not use cupcake liners, the cheesecake will be hard to release from the mold.
 The result will be a crumbled mess.

-- 12 Count Muffin Pan - I wrote this recipe using a 12 count muffin pan.
+- 12-Count Muffin Pan – I wrote this recipe using a 12-count muffin pan.
 Your cook time will change if you use a smaller (ex.
 24 cups) or larger (ex 6 cups) muffin pan.
-Add less time for a smaller muffin pan and more time for a larger muffin pan.
-The cheesecake is done baking when the edges are firm, and the center wobbles slightly.
+Add less time for a smaller muffin pan and more for a larger one.
+The cheesecake is done baking when the edges are firm and the center wobbles slightly.

 - Maturing – while you can eat these as soon as they are done baking.
 I recommend waiting until the next day.
 The flavor matures overnight.

 The top of the cheesecake will puff up and look like a dome.
 The edges will have formed and the center a little shaky.
 The cheesecake will continue to set as they cool.
 Once they have cooled, place the cheesecakes in the refrigerator.